-*- encoding: utf-8 -*-

 _INT2STR_MAP_NOUN = { 0: "no", 1: "one", 2: "two", 3: "three", 4: "four", 5: "five", 6: "six", 7: "seven", 8: "eight", 9: "nine", 10: "ten", 11: "eleven", 12: "twelve", } _INT2STR_MAP_ADJ = {1: "1st", 2: "2nd", 3: "3rd"} # rest is Xth.

 [docs]def int2str(number, adjective=False): """ Convert a number to an English string for better display; so 1 -> one, 2 -> two etc up until 12, after which it will be '13', '14' etc. Args: number (int): The number to convert.
-Floats will be converted to ints. adjective (int): If set, map 1->1st, 2->2nd etc. If unset, map 1->one, 2->two etc. up to twelve.
+Floats will be converted to ints. adjective (bool): If True, map 1->1st, 2->2nd etc. If unset or False, map 1->one, 2->two etc. up to twelve.
 Return: str: The number expressed as a string. """ number = int(number) if adjective: return _INT2STR_MAP_ADJ.get(number, f"{number}th") return _INT2STR_MAP_NOUN.get(number, str(number))

 _STR2INT_MAP = { "one": 1, "two": 2, "three": 3, "four": 4, "five": 5, "six": 6, "seven": 7, "eight": 8, "nine": 9, "ten": 10, "eleven": 11, "twelve": 12, "thirteen": 13, "fourteen": 14, "fifteen": 15, "sixteen": 16, "seventeen": 17, "eighteen": 18, "nineteen": 19, "twenty": 20, "thirty": 30, "forty": 40, "fifty": 50, "sixty": 60, "seventy": 70, "eighty": 80, "ninety": 90, "hundred": 100, "thousand": 1000, } _STR2INT_ADJS = { "first": 1, "second": 2, "third": 3, }